The Bellman equation for power utility maximization with semimartingales: Verification

 is a local martingale.
-It is a martingale if and only if~\eqref{eq:PrimalProblemFinite} holds and $(\cpi,\ckappa)$ is optimal and $\ell=L$ is the opportunity process. \end{Thm}
+It is a martingale if and only if (\ref {eqPrimalProblemFinite}) holds and $(\cpi,\ckappa)$ is optimal and $\ell =L$ is the opportunity process. \end{Thm}

-If $\sC$ is not convex, one can imagine situations where the directional derivative of $g^\ell$ at the maximum is positive---i.e., the assumption on $G^\ell(y,\cpi)$ is sufficient but not necessary.
+If $\sC$ is not convex, one can imagine situations where the directional derivative of $g^\ell$ at the maximum is positive, that is, the assumption on $G^\ell(y,\cpi)$ is sufficient but not necessary.
 This changes in the subsequent section.

-\subsubsection{The Convex-Constrained Case}
+\subsubsection{The convex-constrained case}